solana-foundation/solana-improvement-documents/proposals/simd-0182-conditional-cu-metering.md

 efficient execution by reducing the overhead associated with tracking CU consumption for each individual sBPF instruction.

-Other than in rare, exceptional situations discussed below, the total CU consumption for a Basic Block is deterministic and CU accounting can be done once per basic block instead of at each instruction.
+Other than in less common situations discussed below, the total CU consumption for a Basic Block is deterministic and CU accounting can be done once per basic block instead of at each instruction.
 A transaction completing successfully or with most errors implies that execution exited each